jeong0449/FluidArdule/README.md

 Fluid Ardule is a modular DIY music workstation that combines Raspberry Pi–based audio synthesis with Arduino-powered hardware control.

-Designed as a dedicated musical instrument rather than a general-purpose Linux computer, Fluid Ardule provides a self-contained environment for **FluidSynth**, **Yoshimi**, MIDI playback, media playback, Internet radio, and external MIDI module integration.
+Designed as a dedicated musical instrument rather than a general-purpose Linux computer, Fluid Ardule provides a self-contained environment for **FluidSynth**, **Yoshimi**, MIDI playback, media playback, Internet radio, Bluetooth audio reception, and external MIDI module integration.
 Its event-driven architecture emphasizes responsive operation, low CPU usage, and reliable live performance.

 As of June 2026, the project had evolved into a mature Python application exceeding 10,000 lines of code, marking a significant milestone in its development.
 Current work focuses on reliability, seamless engine switching, and a hardware-oriented user experience.